BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_19.md

 - Talk to the filled minecart at the top.
 It will move down and left.
 - Switch both levers.
 - Talk to the minecart again.
-It will go left and dump out its rocks, creating a shortcut to the start.
+It will go left and dump out its rocks, creating a shortcut to the start of the dungeon.
 - Switch the left lever, then jump in the minecart and enter the next room.

 !enc(786, nil, nil, "Victory Road (B1F & B2F)")

 You can check out the map in this next room if you'd like.

+!img("vr_mines_1.png")

-Jump into this minecart to proceed to the main part of this room, then go right to talk to Charlotte.
+Jump into this minecart (1) to proceed to the main part of this room, then go right to talk to Charlotte.
 Head left after the conversation to grab a hidden *Revive*.
 Time for another minecart puzzle.

-- Jump into the minecart towards the bottom left of the area.
-Switch the lever here.
+- Jump into the minecart (3) towards the bottom left of the area.
+Switch the lever here (A).
-- Jump back in the minecart.
-Pick up a hidden *Super Repel* and jump in the left minecart.
+- Jump back in the minecart (4).
+Pick up a hidden *Super Repel* and jump in the left minecart (6).
-- Switch this lever and jump back in the minecart.
+- Switch this lever (B) and jump back in the minecart (7).
-- Follow the path down and right, then switch this lever.
+- Follow the path down and right, then switch this lever (C).
-- Jump back in the minecart, and reverse the steps until you reach the right side of the area.
+- Jump back in the minecart (8), and reverse the steps until you reach the right side of the area (B, 7, 5).
-- If you'd like, cross the tracks at the gold spots on the ground, and follow the Rock Climb path for a spirit fight.
+- If you'd like, cross the tracks at the gold spots on the ground, and follow the Rock Climb path for a spirit fight (path in green).

 !battle(["Lexi", :SPIRITF, 0], "Rainbow Field")

 Anyways,

-- Jump into the lower minecart to reach the next area.
+- Jump into the lower minecart (11) to reach the next area.
+Use Rock Climb here.
-- Jump into one more new minecart and use Rock Climb.
-- You'll need to push this Strength boulder onto the pressure pad by going left, up, right, and up.
-Save often to ensure you aren't wasting time if you mess up.
+- You'll need to push this Strength boulder onto the pressure pad by going left, up, right, and up (save often).
-- Go up through this new path, and switch the lever.
-Back down, jump into the top minecart.
+- Go up through this new path, and switch the lever (D).
+Back down, jump into the top minecart (10).
-- Switch this lever, then jump back into this minecart.
+- Switch this lever (E), then jump back into this minecart (13).
-- Head back up above the pressure pad and switch this lever back.
-- Go down and once more jump into the top minecart.
+- Head back up above the pressure pad and switch this lever back (D), then go down and once more jump into the top minecart, following the path (10, 14).
-- Jump into the next minecart to emerge in the top area once more.
-Push this strength boulder up twice.
+- Push this strength boulder up twice.

-If you'd like, head left between the two sets of stairs here.
+- Head left between the two sets of stairs here.
 Follow this path to a hidden *Green Shard* and the *Tyranitarite*.
 - From here, we'll actually need to back track all the way to the top left corner of the room.
-Aside from the boulder moving, you'll need to reverse all the steps we took to get here.
+Aside from the boulder moving, you'll need to reverse all the steps we took to get here (15, 9, D, 10, E, 13, D, 10, 14, 6, B, 7, C, 8, B, 7, 5, A, 4).
-- Push the boulder left and onto the pressure pad.
+- Push the boulder left, up, and onto the pressure pad.
-- Switch the lever in the newly opened path.
+- Switch the lever (F) in the newly opened path.
-- Jump in the nearby minecart to exit this room.
+- Jump in the nearby minecart (2) to exit this room.

 We'll be back in the main room from here.
 Again, Blake will be trying to hit us with Icicles, so be careful.
 Climb down the stairs, pushing boulders aside as you go.
 Climb up some rocks to get a hidden *Synthetic Seed*.

 When you reach the section with tons of rocks, your goal will be to push the bottom right one to the right, to where the item ball containing the *Escape Rope* is.
 If you can do this, then you can walk down and push a rock onto a pressure pad.
 To do this, go down and right first, then slalom down and left, then finally go down and right again.
 Save beforehand to make sure you don't get stuck and have to actually use the Escape Rope!
+It should look something like this:

+!img("vr_hub_1.png")

-Follow the opened path downward, pushing the boulder onto the pad.
-Going up and around, push another boulder out of the way, then go down to the bottom left.
+Follow the opened path downward, pushing a boulder one tile right onto the pad.
+Going up and around, push another boulder out of the way to its left, then go back up, left, and down to reach the bottom left.
 Grab the hidden *Ultra Potion* and jump into the minecart here.
 Push this lever, then jump back into this minecart.

 Before we enter the door at the bottom, climb the rocks to the right and follow the path to another spirit.